capport-wg/api/draft-ietf-capport-api.md

 This document registers the media type for Captive Portal API JSON text, "application/captive+json".

-Type name:
+Type name: application
-: application

-Subtype name:
+Subtype name: captive+json
-: captive+json

-Required parameters:
+Required parameters: N/A
-: None

-Optional parameters:
+Optional parameters: N/A
-: None

-Encoding considerations:
-: Encoding considerations are identical to those specified for the "application/json" media type.
+Encoding considerations: Encoding considerations are identical to those specified for the "application/json" media type.

-Security considerations:
-: See {{security}}
+Security considerations: See {{security}}

-Interoperability considerations:
-: This document specifies format of conforming messages and the interpretation thereof.
+Interoperability considerations: This document specifies format of conforming messages and the interpretation thereof.

-Published specification:
-: This document
+Published specification: This document

-Applications that use this media type:
-: This media type is intended to be used by servers presenting the Captive Portal API, and clients connecting to such captive networks.
+Applications that use this media type: This media type is intended to be used by servers presenting the Captive Portal API, and clients connecting to such captive networks.

+Fragment identifier considerations: N/A

-Additional information:
+Additional information: N/A
-: None

-Person & email address to contact for further information:
-: See Authors' Addresses section.
+Person and email address to contact for further information: See Authors' Addresses section

-Intended usage:
+Intended usage: COMMON
-: COMMON

-Restrictions on usage:
+Restrictions on usage: N/A
-: None

-Author:
-: CAPPORT IETF WG
+Author: CAPPORT IETF WG

-Change controller:
+Change controller: IETF
-: IETF

 ## Captive Portal API Keys Registry {#iana-field-reg}